 Also known as the People’ House, during the communist regime, the building has gained international notoriety, partially due to some bewildering statistics related to its construction and its dimensions.

-The architecture measures 270m by 240m, is taller underneath the ground (86m high and 92m below ground level), it encloses 3.500 tonnes of crystal, 700.000 tonnes of steel and bronze, one million cubic meters of marble, 5500 tonnes of cement, and 200.000 square meters of woollen carpets (the largest one weights 4 tonnes and has 600 square metres).
+The architecture measures 270m by 240m, its depth underneath the ground is bigger than its hight above (86m high and 92m below ground level).
+It encloses 3.500 tonnes of crystal, 700.000 tonnes of steel and bronze, one million cubic meters of marble, 5500 tonnes of cement, and 200.000 square meters of woollen carpets (the largest one weights 4 tonnes and measures 600 square metres).

-The heavy, impressing building is exposed to challenges faced by any large urban infrastructure, such as ground displacement - seasonal subsidence and/or uplift - a natural phenomenon, in the extended urban areas.
+The heavy, impressing building is exposed to risks faced by any large urban infrastructure, such as ground displacement - seasonal subsidence and/or uplift - a natural phenomenon, in the extended urban areas.

 Monitoring ground deformation provides the opportunity to make sure that the buildings are disaster resilient in terms of infrastructure stability.
 In the satellite era, these risks’ assessment and analysis solutions rely on Synthetic Aperture Radar Interferometry (InSAR) and Persistent Scatter Interferometry (PSI) technologies.